What is Jim Cramer's Net Worth and Salary?

 CNBC

 Additionally, during the late 1990s, Cramer would often be featured as a guest commentator on CNBC.
 Eventually, he landed his own show, "Kudlow & Cramer," with Larry Kudlow, which aired from 2002 to 2005.
 He then moved on to the show "Mad Money with Jim Cramer," which began airing on CNBC in 2005.
 The show provides viewers with tools and knowledge to become better investors.
-As part of the conditions in order for him to be on the show, Cramer is required to disclose any positions he holds in regards to stocks that are discussed on the show.
+As part of the conditions in order for him to be on the show, Cramer is required to disclose any positions he holds in regard to stocks that are discussed on the show.
 He is also not allowed to trade in anything he has discussed or spoken about on the show for five days following each broadcast.
 The show "Mad Money" was actually inspired by this one-hour radio show he had previously hosted, "Jim Cramer's Real Money," which ended in December 2006.

 Books

 Cramer has also written and published several books.
 These include "Confessions of a Street Addict" (2002), "You Got Screwed!
-Why Wall Street Tanked and How You Can Prosper" (2002), "Jim Cramer's real Money: Sane Investing in an Insane World" (2005), "Jim Cramer's Stay Mad for Life: Get Rich, Stay Rich (Make Your Kids Even Richer)" (2007), "Jim Cramer's Getting Back to Even" (2009), "Jim Cramer's Get Rich Carefully" (2013).
+Why Wall Street Tanked and How You Can Prosper" (2002), "Jim Cramer's Real Money: Sane Investing in an Insane World" (2005), "Jim Cramer's Stay Mad for Life: Get Rich, Stay Rich (Make Your Kids Even Richer)" (2007), "Jim Cramer's Getting Back to Even" (2009), "Jim Cramer's Get Rich Carefully" (2013).

 Personal Life